JapneetSinghh/Git-Essentials-/Github_Udemy.md

-## Revisiting an Older Commit and Creating a New Branch
+# Ch 14: Revisiting an Older Commit and Creating a New Branch

 ### **1. Finding the Older Commit**